mleiv/CodableDictionary/README.md

 I've included a playground example.

 CodableDictionary is currently limited to Date, UUID, Int, Float, Bool, String, and recursive CodableDictionary.
+Additonally, Bool must be true/false not 1/0.

 Obviously this could all be improved, but I just needed something to process my existing data, until Apple works this all out.